MariusMonkam/conditional-rendering-react/README.md

 Note that there is a change in the bootstrap class you click on each button which give the different color.

+If you clone the project use the command   "npm install" to install the dependencies, or you can start the project from scrtch by using the command "create-react-app"

 let me know if you need some help happy hacking.

 @MariusMonkam